TRACMASS/Tracmass/docs/Modules.rst

 mod_getfile.F90
 ---------------

-The module **mod_getfile** consists on three functions: **filledFileName** which updates the dateprefix according to the calendar, **get2DfieldNC** to extract 2D data fields, and **get3DfieldNC** to extract 3D data fields.
+The module **mod_getfile** consists on five functions: **filledFileName** which updates the dateprefix according to the calendar, **getScalarNC** to extract scalars, **get1DfieldNC** to extract 1D data fields, **get2DfieldNC** to extract 2D data fields, and **get3DfieldNC** to extract 3D data fields.

 * The function **filledFileName** has four arguments: *filedPattern* a character string that contains the dateprefix, and *inyear*, *inmon* and *inday* representing the year, month and day of the calendar.
 The function will find the string YYYYMMDD and replace it with the corresponding year, month or/and day.

+* The function **getScalarNC** has two arguments: *fieldFile* the path to the netCDF file, and *varName* name of the variable to be extracted.

+* The function **get1DfieldNC** has four arguments: *fieldFile* the path to the netCDF file, *varName* name of the variable to be extracted, *start1D* a 4D array that describes the starting indexes, and *count1D* a 4D array that describes how many indexes are read.

-* The function **get2DfieldNC** has five arguments: *fieldFile* the path to the netCDF file, *varName* name of the variable to be extracted, *start2D* a 4D array that describes the starting indexes, *count2D* a 4D array that describes how many indexes are read, and *cextend* an optional argument to read 2D fields in v points (an extra j index).
+* The function **get2DfieldNC** has four arguments: *fieldFile* the path to the netCDF file, *varName* name of the variable to be extracted, *start2D* a 4D array that describes the starting indexes, and *count2D* a 4D array that describes how many indexes are read.

-* The function **get3DfieldNC** has six arguments: *fieldFile* the path to the netCDF file, *varName* name of the variable to be extracted, *start3D* a 4D array that describes the starting indexes, *count3D* a 4D array that describes how many indexes are read, *stcase* describes the order data is stored in the netCDF file:
+* The function **get3DfieldNC** has five arguments: *fieldFile* the path to the netCDF file, *varName* name of the variable to be extracted, *start3D* a 4D array that describes the starting indexes, *count3D* a 4D array that describes how many indexes are read, and *stcase* describes the order data is stored in the netCDF file:

     - *'ts'*:  [time, x, y, z]
     - *'st'*:  [x, y, z, time]
     - *'ts_r'*: [time, z, y, x]
     - *'st_r'*: [z, y, x, time]

-  and *cextend* an optional argument to read 3D fields in v points (an extra j index).

 .. note ::